 The humidity is high and the average Kuala Lumpur temperature can feel rather steamy for visitors who are not used to living in the tropics.

 As cities go, Kuala Lumpur is a vibrant Asian metropolis and one of the top places to visit in Malaysia.
 There are a lot of things to do in KL whether you’re passing through, visiting for the weekend or staying longer.
+But first, here’s a short list of things to do in KL with kids.

 1- Visit Petronas Twin Tower